Occupational Safety and Health

 Establishment of Safety and Health Committees

-Mainly in accordance with activity plans set forth in OSHMS, we are reducing risks through the elimination of near-miss incidents and by drawing on examples of disasters at other worksites and other companies.
-When new plants are constructed or when plants are expanded, we require safety reviews and audits to reduce accident risk to an acceptable level before starting test operations.
+Based on the activity plans set forth in OSHMS, we are reducing risks by actively identifying and analyzing examples of near-miss incidents.
+Furthermore, we share examples of disasters that occurred at other worksites and other companies across our organization to prevent similar risks before they occur.
+When new plants are constructed or when existing facilities are expanded, we require safety reviews and audit processes, rigorously implementing measures to reduce accident risk to an acceptable level before starting test operations.

 The 5Ss—seiri (sorting), seiton (setting-in-order), seiso (shining), seiketsu (standardizing) and shitsuke (sustaining the discipline)—and the four Safety Cycles (KY* before starting operation → Pointing and vocalizing during operation → Mutually directing attention during operation → Identifying hiyari-hatto (near miss) accidents after operation) are the concepts that form the basis of safety activities for the Nippon Soda Group.
-In addition, senior management at each business site takes the initiative in promoting safety awareness among employees so that safety activities are improved through the continuous application of the PDCA cycle.
+In addition, with senior management at each worksite taking the lead, we promote activities to raise safety awareness and aim to achieve higher safety standards by implementing continuous improvements in safety activities through the PDCA cycle.

 Third-party occupational health and safety survey